MikeHopley/ftl-ships-guide/rock-a.md

 When enemy hull is a multiple of 4, consider just using Hull missiles; otherwise, consider destroying piloting with the Artemis to guarantee a Hull Missile will hit.
 Bear in mind that enemy ships can run away: for example, against a 10-hull enemy, consider starting with a Hull Missile before the Artemis to piloting.
 If they start running away when the Artemis hits, they have no chance of escape.

+Also consider fishing for surrender offers.
+The typical order of Artemis followed by Hull Missile means you may kill them before their hull is low enough to surrender.
+Reversing the order might get you a surrender offer with a lot of missiles, and also saves you a missile from the killing blow.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship well](https://i.imgur.com/Hrmzp9N.jpg), as all rooms are outside the blind spot.

 Sector 1 distress beacons are worth visiting.
 You have blue options from Rock crew (good) and Rock Plating (okay).